someweirdhuman/LogiBAT/readme.md

 ## How does it work

-Firs ot all, this app **DOES NOT** inject into G HUB.
+First of all, this app **DOES NOT** inject into G HUB.
 G HUB runs websocket server **(ws://localhost:9010)** in the background, most likely to provide data to other apps, websites etc. We can listen to this websocket server and send request to it.
 This app only sends 2 requests in intervals to get battery state and keep it up to date.

 ```javascript
    ...